suvarnrk/waph-suvarnrk/labs/lab1/README.md

 ![HTTP Stream in Wireshark](images/postwiresharkstream.png)

-C.The similarities and differences between HTTP GET/ POST requests and respones
-Similarities:
-Both are HTTP methods used to communicate between client and server.
-Both can be captured and analyzed using tools like Wireshark.
-Both have request headers (though the headers might differ).
-Both receive responses with status codes, headers
-Differences:
-In GET request data is sent in the URL whereas in the POST request data is sent in the HTTP body.
-POST is more secure as data is not exposed to normal users.
-GET is used for retreiving the information, whereas POST is used to updated the information .

-as the echo.php web application is a mirror application , i.e just printing the recieved input , the responses in both the HTTP GET and HTTP POST are identical.

-Post this Labs/Lab1 folder was created to accomodate the project report and the changes were pushed.
-Pandoc tool was used to generate the project report from the README.md file
+C.An analysis tool such as Wireshark may be used to compare the similarities between HTTP GET and POST requests, which are essential for client-server communication and contain request headers and response codes.
+Interestingly, they communicate data differently: POST uses the HTTP body, whereas GET uses the URL.
+GET is usually used for retrieving, whereas POST is used for updating, and POST is seen to be more secure.
+The GET and POST replies in the echo.php web application are the same.
+The project report also had a Labs/Lab1 folder created for it, and the README.md file was used to construct the report using the Pandoc tool.